Skip to Content

 • For further information about visas contact the Finnish Ministry for Foreign Affairs.

-• To learn more about cross-border transport of animals, contact the Finnish Food Authority.
+• To learn more about cross-border transport of animals, contact the Finnish Food Authority: Travelling with pet animals.

 The logo of the Finnish Border Guard.